Historic St. George Street

 Make your way north along the street, stopping at clothing stores and art galleries.
-Take a break at Gaufres & Goods at 9 Aviles Street, where you will nosh on authentic Polish food - perogies, waffles made fresh daily.
+Take a break at Gaufres & Goods at 212 Charlotte Street, where you will nosh on authentic Polish food - perogies, waffles made fresh daily.

 Once you reach Hypolita Street, take a quick detour west and pop in to Spice and Tea Exchange of St. Augustine, where they combine traditional and exotic gourmet spices, sea salts, loose teas and seasonings from around the world.
 Be adventurous and explore the finest in savory spices from their own exclusive recipes.

 Or head further north on Charlotte Street, where it ends, check out the charming, old, wooden structure that houses the Crucial Coffee Cafe.
-Walk north away from downtown, and you'll reach San Marco Avenue, an antiquer's heaven.
+Walk north away from downtown, and you'll reach San Marco Avenue, an antiquer's heaven - be sure to check out the sea glass at High Tide Gallery located at 76 San Marco Avenue.
 The road is lined with antique shops and great restaurants such as Raintree Restaurant.
 A sure bet for a wonderful, authentic French meal is Le Pavillon, an intimate restaurant offering delectable quiches, crepes and specialties like escargots de Bourgogne and rack of lamb.